nschonni/cordova-docs/articles/getting-started/create-a-hosted-app.md

     Here is what the app looks like running on Windows 10.

     ![Run the Hosted Web App](media/create-a-hosted-app/hosted-app-windows.png)

+    >**Note**: The complete sample has CSS code to make the splash page that you first see look really good.
+We will skip that for now.

 ## Provide a mobile-specific page for the web site